satrianovian20/Offline-ai-chat-coding-gui/README.md

 💡 Notes
 This script uses tkinter and http.client.

-Sound notification only works on Windows (uses winsound).

 Installing pyperclip is optional; if not available, the copy feature can be disabled.